What is EMF?

 Remember, we are attempting to find answers, and although gathering evidence of paranormal activity is great; we can only consider the paranormal possibilities once we have ruled out everything else first.

-Visual Form Recognition, also known as Pattern Recognition, is the minds ability to form familiar images from obscure patterns.
-Remember as a kid laying on the grass looking up into the sky and seeing the clouds make a familiar shape or figure.
-That is matrixing.
+Visual or auditory form recognition, also known as Pattern Recognition, or Matrixing, is the minds ability to form familiar images from obscure patterns such as seeing shapes in clouds or hearing words in random noise.
+Remember as a kid laying on the grass looking up into the sky and seeing the clouds make a familiar shape or figure? that is matrixing.
 Looking at ink blots (left and right) is also known as matrixing.
 Psychologist use ink blots to determine what the mind sees.
 Matrixing can be very subjective, what one person sees is not necessarily what another person sees and they both can be looking at the same exact thing.
 Matrixing can be very deceiving, however, awareness is the key to being objective.
 What images do you see in the pictures below?

 Below is another excellent example of matrixing.
 Do you see anything unusual about this picture?